 Whether you’ve vowed to do more walking workouts this year or want to get outdoors more often, whatever your reason, just 30 minutes of walking each day can benefit your body — from strengthening your joints, bones and muscles to improving cardiovascular fitness (the health of your heart and lungs), burning calories and losing weight by walking.

-We’ve covered how many calories you can expect to burn by trying uphill walking versus running and hiking versus power walking to help you gauge which type of walking activity suits your needs most.
-Just remember, if your goal is to lose weight and burn calories, walking can contribute toward your overall activity levels (more on this below), and you’ll also need to look at your diet, sleep hygiene and (as a general rule), burning more calories than you consume.
+Just remember, if your goal is to lose weight and burn calories, walking can contribute toward your overall activity levels (more on this below).
+You’ll also need to look at your diet, sleep hygiene, and (as a general rule), burning more calories than you consume, which walking can help with.

-I walked 15,000 steps a day for 30 days — here's what I’ve learned
+I walked 15,000 steps a day for 30 days — here's what I’ve learned.

 It doesn't take 15,000 steps to make a difference